DRIVER-EU/test-bed-design/doc/developers.md

 - Integrity of information exchanged in CIS and CSS topics: messages should not be tampered without notice.
 - Authenticity of information exchanged in CISS and CSS topics: the origin of the messages published to certain topics should be authenticated, and, by extension, only legit/trusted users may publish on certain topics.
-- Confidentiality of information exchanged in CISS and CSS topics, such as critical infrastructure information or personal information (beware the GDPR): only authorized Solutions (adapters) may have access to the messages published to certain topics.
+- Confidentiality of information exchanged in CISS and CSS topics, such as critical infrastructure information or personal information (beware the GDPR): only authorized solutions (adapters) may have access to the messages published to certain topics.

 To achieve these objectives, the Test-bed includes an access control framework in which both system administrators and developers have a role to play.

 ### Authentication

 The CIS/CSS Kafka broker enforces SSL/TLS transport security with mutual authentication.
 This means that adapters are required to authenticate with SSL client certificates.
 Developers shall get such SSL client certificates from the Admin Tool, with the approval of a system administrator.
 The subject name of the certificate must uniquely identify the adapter within the organization.
-More specifically, the subject name must include an Organization name (O) identifying the Organization that owns the Solution or Simulator, and  a Common Name (CN) identifying the Solution or Simulator instance within that organization.
+More specifically, the subject name must include an Organization name (O) identifying the Organization that owns the solution or simulator, and  a Common Name (CN) identifying the solution or simulator instance within that organization.
 The Admin Tool uses a Certificate Authority (CA), provided with the testbed in the backend, to issue those certificates.

 Developers then configure their adapters with those certificates as client certificates (key store), the aforementioned CA's certificate in their truststore (trusted CAs) in order to authenticate the broker (using a certificate issued by that same CA as well), and recommended TLS parameters according to current best practices: TLS v1.0 or later (as of writing), strong cipher suites, etc. Developers must take good care of protecting the confidentiality of the private key associated to their client certificate according to best practices and the risk level.
 If the key is compromised, authentication is useless.
 Developers must report any compromised key to system administrators so that the certificate be revoked.